As amended and approved October 2014

 A revenue account for LRL shall be maintained by NCSL and used for professional development purposes of the staff section.
-Professional development activities include, but are not limited to, speaker honoraria and travel expenses; brochures, handouts and meeting materials; program-related costs such as audio-visual charges, meeting room rental and ground transportation for site visits; and other expenses approved by the staff section Executive Committee.
+Professional development activities include, but are not limited to, speaker honoraria and travel expenses; brochures, handouts and meeting materials; program-related costs such as audio-visual charges, meeting room rental and ground transportation for site visits; and other expenses approved by the LRL Executive Committee.

 Article VII: Amendments